zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        }
    }

-Get the compaction state of the specified instance.
+Get the compaction state of the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash